Abul Hasan Ali Hasani Nadwi: Judaism, Zionism and Antisemitism

 The characteristics of Jews, according to Nadwi, were exultingly summed up by an eminent Jew, Dr. Oscar Levy, who described them as "the rulers of the world; mischief mongers who foment every trouble and turmoil, wherever it might be".
-He did not even spare the non-proselytising nature of Judaism.
 He believed that the Jews have failed to give any message of salvation for humanity.
 The reason for this, Nadwi explains, is that, according to the Jews, salvation is determined by birth, irrespective of one’s belief or action.
 This notion of the superiority of the Jewish race "signally incompatible with the spirit of any universal message of brotherhood and equality of mankind....Such an idea, naturally, delimits even the scope of divine guidance and salvation and places restriction on its dissemination beyond the closed circle of one’s blood kin".

 This, according to Nadwi also explains why Judaism can never become a universal religion and why it remains a non-proselytising faith.
 He adds: The logical result of such an attitude was that the Jews should discriminate against other nations and evolve such norms of virtue and vice, right and wrong, which should make allowance for the superiority of one race over the other.
 And, then, nothing more is required to justify and persist in the cruelest (sic) injustice against the non-Jewish people.
 The Qur’an alludes to this very attitude of the Jews when it says: That is because they say: We have no duty to the Gentiles.